danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://openid.net/connect/" target="_blank" rel="noopener noreferrer">OpenID Connect (OIDC)</a>: an authentication protocol.
 This is an "identity layer" built on top of OAuth 2.0.

 - <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based authentication</a>: a strategy that requires a client to send a signed bearer token when making requests to a protected API.
-The API will only respond to requests when it receives a verified token.
+The API will only respond to requests successfully when it received a verified token.

-- <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to securely send auth information as JSON.
+- <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to send auth information ("claims") as JSON.
 The JWT contains a "Header", "Payload" and "Signature" which are Base64 encoded and "dot" separated.
 In effect, the JWT is used as the bearer token.
 You can see how a JWT looks like by visiting <a href="https://jwt.io/" target="_blank" rel="noopener noreferrer">jwt.io</a>.

-And with perhaps the help of some other tools/frameworks, you might be confident to make it happen.
+And with perhaps the help of some other tools/libraries, you might be confident enough to build it.
 But I think that (in most cases) you shouldn't go down this route.
 Why not?
 Because it will cost you and your team a _lot_ of time, energy and money to build, operate and maintain it.

 And even if you do manage to build it, the result can be poor.
-There _will_ be bugs, and edge cases you didn't think of.
+There will be bugs, and edge cases you didn't think of.
 But because auth is a nontrivial problem to solve, you might even implement (parts of) the spec incorrectly.

-If you do have a valid use case plus enough resources and knowledge to build your own auth server, tread carefully. **A poor implementation will lead to a bad user experience and is also dangerous, because it can compromise your users and organization.**
+If you do have a valid use case, plus enough resources and knowledge to build your own auth server, tread carefully. **A poor implementation will lead to a bad user experience and is also dangerous, because it can compromise your users and organization.**

 What should you do then?
 In my opinion, use a third party auth provider like <a href="https://aws.amazon.com/cognito/" target="_blank" rel="noopener noreferrer">Cognito</a> or <a href="https://auth0.com/" target="_blank" rel="noopener noreferrer">Auth0</a>.
 They give you all the fancy tooling, scalable infrastructure and resources you will need to provide a _secure_, _reliable_, _performant_ and _usable_ solution.
 Sure, you'll have to pay for it, but the pricing is _very_ fair.
 And it will most likely be a small fraction of what it would cost you when you'd roll your own solution.

 Another (sometimes overlooked) benefit of choosing _buy over build_, is that you'll get access to the domain expert's _knowledge_.
 Where they can advise and help you choose the best auth strategy for your use case.
 And last but not least--leaving the complexities and challenges of auth to the experts, gives you the ability to _focus_ on your own things again!

 However, I do recommend you build an auth service yourself for learning purposes.
 I think it's quite fun and challenging.
 And more importantly, you'll get a deeper understanding of the subject--which will be _very_ helpful when you're navigating the "documentation jungle" of your favorite auth provider.

-Okay, lets get started.
+Okay, lets get started!

 ## What will we build?